Maritime response following the September 11 attacks: Coast Guard and government response

 Multiple fireboats of the New York City Fire Department, including Fire Fighter and the John J. Harvey (the latter of which had been retired since 1995), were among the first boats on the scene and provided firefighting activities from the water, pumping harbour water at high pressure to the hoses of land-based firefighters when other water was in low supply or simply unavailable due to breaks in the waterlines caused by the destruction of the towers.

 Civilian response

 Multiple ferry lines, including the Staten Island Ferry and SeaStreak, helped in the evacuation.
 A variety of vessels including tugboats and merchant ships in the New York metropolitan area responded to the emergency calls for evacuations.
 NY Waterway, with a fleet of 24 boats, moved nearly 150,000 people.

+Notable captains and crew

+During the evacuation in the aftermath of the September 11 attacks, hundreds of maritimers responded to the Coast Guard's call.
+Many of these sailors' names are lost to history, but those featured in the documentary include: